ManthanBR/CameraKitAndroidSDK/camera-kit-android-sdk-main/README.md

 This project includes several sample apps that demonstrate different approaches to integrating the Camera Kit SDK:

-- [`camerakit-sample-basic`](./Samples/camerakit-sample-basic) demonstrates simplest and bare minimum way to integrate Camera Kit.
 - [`camerakit-sample-full`](./Samples/camerakit-sample-full) contains a fully functioning camera capture with lenses and preview flow.
-- [`camerakit-sample-custom-video`](./Samples/camerakit-sample-custom-video) demonstrates how to set up a custom video/audio encoding and audio source implementation.
-- [`camerakit-sample-custom-input`](./Samples/camerakit-sample-custom-input) demonstrates how to setup a custom input to the Camera Kit's processing pipeline.
-- [`camerakit-sample-simple`](./Samples/camerakit-sample-simple) demonstrates how to setup a simple, Camera Kit powered, camera capture flow via the standalone, batteries-included `CameraActivity`.
-- [`camerakit-sample-dynamic`](./Samples/camerakit-sample-dynamic) demonstrates how to dynamically load Camera Kit SDK as a dynamic feature module (DFM) as well as a standalone apk.
-- [`camerakit-sample-custom-carousel`](./Samples/camerakit-sample-custom-carousel) demonstrates how to provide your own carousel and preview screen to Camera Kit.

 ## Development